 Since the rate of disability by gender and age group was held constant throughout the timeline (see the Methodology section for a more detailed explanation), any fluctuations in the number of persons with disabilities across time are attributed to projected changes in the number of people in each age-gender group.
-As was discussed in the population projections section (see Figure 3), the greatest increases in the 60+ population are expected in the 60-69 and 70-79 age groups, while more modest increases are expected in the 80-89 and 90+ age groups.
-Because increases are expected in all segments of the 60+ population, the projected number of persons with disabilities is expected to increase from 2000-2020 in Morgan County (see Table 2 below, and Table 1a in the Appendix).
+As was discussed in the population projections section (see Figure 3), in the 60+ population are expected in the 60-69, 70-79 and 80-89 age groups, while a decrease is expected in the 90+ age group.
+Because expected increases in some segments of the 60+ population exceed expected decreases in other segments, the projected number of persons with disabilities is expected to increase from 2000-2020 in Noble County (see Table 2 below, and Table 1a in the Appendix).
 When broken down by age group, projections suggest the greatest increases in both moderate and severe disability among the 60-69 and 70-79 age groups because of projected increases in these populations.
-Table 1a in the Appendix provides a breakdown of the projected number of disabled persons for each age group for Morgan County.
+Table 1a in the Appendix provides a breakdown of the projected number of disabled persons for each age group for Noble County.